NOTE: This FAQ was updated on April 4, 2018.

 |Windows 8.1 Industry Update||Internet Explorer 11|

-*Beginning January 10, 2017, only Internet Explorer 11 will be supported on Windows Thin PC.
-In order to continue to receive Internet Explorer 8 updates after January 12, 2016, please contact your Microsoft Account Team.
+**Beginning January 10, 2017, Internet Explorer 11 replaced Internet Explorer 8 on Windows Thin PC.
+To continue to receive Internet Explorer 8 updates after January 12, 2016, please contact your Microsoft Account Team.

-For customers running on an older version of Internet Explorer, such as Internet Explorer 8 on Windows 7 Service Pack 1 (SP1), we recommend customers plan to migrate to one of the prevous supported operating systems and browser combinations by January 12, 2016.
+For customers running on an older version of Internet Explorer, we recommend customers migrate to one of the above supported operating systems and browser combinations.

 The information on this page is subject to the Microsoft Policy Disclaimer and Change Notice.
 Return to this site periodically to review any such changes.